 The Rabbis state that Vashti was one of the four women who were enthroned, two of whom ruled over Israel (Jezebel and Athaliah) and two over other peoples (the heathen Semiramis and Vashti) (Esther Rabbah 3:2).

-The midrash conveys that Vashti was the orphaned daughter of Belshazzar; God was her help and kept her alive and she was wed to the emperor of Persia and Media, even though she was a Chaldean ( = Babylonian) (Esth.
+The A type of non-halakhic literary activitiy of the Rabbis for interpreting non-legal material according to special principles of interpretation (hermeneutical rules).midrash conveys that Vashti was the orphaned daughter of Belshazzar; God was her help and kept her alive and she was wed to the emperor of Persia and Media, even though she was a Chaldean ( = Babylonian) (Esth.
 Rabbah 3:5).
 In the midrashic account of these events, on the night that Belshazzar was killed, Cyrus the Persian and Darius the Mede were guests at his table.
 The candelabrum fell and dashed out Belshazzar’s brains.
 Darius was crowned in his stead and sat in Belshazzar’s customary place.
 The death of Belshazzar caused total pandemonium in the palace.
 Some killed, while others engaged in looting.
 Vashti, Belshazzar’s daughter, was a young girl.
 She saw the tumult in the castle and ran among the guests.
 Thinking that her father was still alive, she mistakenly sat in Darius’s lap, in the belief that he was her father.
 Darius took pity on her and married her to his son Ahasuerus.
 (Midrash Panim Aherim [ed.
 Buber], version B, para.
 1).

 Vashti’s feast is portrayed as a “banquet for women,” which, the Rabbis explain, was different from the men’s revel.
 She gave them different types of drinks that women like, and served them different manner of sweets that are favored by women.
 Esth.
 1:9 tells that this banquet was held “in the royal palace of King Ahasuerus.”
 One midrash explains that the festivities were conducted in decorated and adorned rooms that suited women’s tastes, while another tradition says that she hosted the women in spacious rooms, so that if they wished to use them for licentious behavior, one would not be ashamed in front of her fellow.
 Yet a third midrashic tradition tells that she hosted them in an inner chamber of the king’s, so that if the husband of any of these women wanted to rebel against the king, his wife would be a hostage in the hands of Ahasuerus and Vashti, thus forestalling any seditious activity by their spouses (Esth.
 Rabbah 3:10).
 According to another tradition, Vashti hosted them in the royal palace, since it is the way of women to want to know all.
 She brought them in to where the king sleeps, and told them: “This is where the king sits, this is where he eats, this is where he drinks, this is where he sleeps” (Midrash Panim Aherim, version B, para.
 1).